PecanProject/betydb-documentation/issuing_a_new_release.md

-# Issuing a new release of the BETYdb Rails application
+# Issuing a New Release

 From time to time, or whenever an important and needed code change is made, the principle maintainer of the BETYdb Rails application should issue a new release